The University is accredited by the Higher Learning Commission.

 Note: Students who wish to enroll in one (or more) courses—but do not intend to pursue bachelor's degrees—may apply to the University as non-degree students.
 Registration is on a space available basis.
 For assistance, contact Indiana State Online at (812) 237-2345 or IndianaStateOnline@indstate.edu.

-This minor is well-suited for individuals pursuing professional careers in manufacturing, construction, mechanical design, and many other service and technology industries.
+This minor is well-suited for individuals pursuing professional careers in manufacturing, construction, business, healthcare, education, and many other service and technology industries.
 Quality is a vital function in every organization.
 Careers specifically dealing with quality are growing faster than most other careers as organizations seek to improve quality while reducing costs.
-In addition, the minor is excellent preparation (in combination with required work experience) for the American Society for Quality (ASQ) Six Sigma Certification, which further enhances career opportunities.
+The minor is excellent preparation (in combination with the required work experience) for the American Society for Quality (ASQ) Six Sigma certification and Society of Manufacturing Engineering (SME) Lean certification, which further enhances career opportunities.

 For further information and assistance, contact: